njevtic22/instrument-shop/shop-api/sparkjava-context/README.md

 }
 ```

 After that create an object of `SparkJavaContext` class and pass the port on which application will run.
-Then pass
+This will start
-array of controllers to `createEndpoints` method.
+server.
+Then pass array of controllers to `createEndpoints` method.

 ```java
 import com.sparkjava.context.SparkJavaContext;